dstackai/dstack/README.md

 </div>

-`dstack` is an ultra-light-weight command-line utility to run ML workflows in the cloud.
+`dstack` is a command-line utility to run ML workflows in the cloud, while keeping your workflows highly reproducible.

 ## Features